Art that helps push through difficult emotions to find peace

 About me & my work

-Born and bred in the North West of England, I was surrounded by aged photographs, heirlooms, and stories that still shape my view of the world.
-My pieces reflect the tension between beauty and brokenness, fragility and strength—inviting viewers to confront discomfort, find meaning in imperfection, and connect with their own histories.
+My pieces reflect the tension between beauty and brokenness, fragility and strength—inviting viewers to confront discomfort, find meaning in lost and forgotten things, and connect with their own innermost thoughts and feelings.

 In the subject matter I choose, I aim to evoke emotions via the use of objects and metaphors that, simultaneously, seem both fragile and defiant as testament to my own fortitude and emotional strength.
 I am interested in the power of objects to hold memory, to disturb and to comfort, and to challenge what is considered valuable or worthy.
 Through this lens, I offer artworks that are at once emotionally raw and quietly defiant—vulnerable yet resilient.